-A.Certain MyCube safes come with a power cord outside the safe that can be plugged into any electrical outlet.
+A.Certain original version MyCubes come with a power cord outside the safe that can be plugged into any electrical outlet.
 Electronics may then be plugged into the single internal outlet and charged inside the safe.
 The power cord has NO bearing on the digital lock, so in the case of a power outage, the digital keypad will continue to function normally – as long as the batteries have charge.

-A.The USB port is designed to be used for hotel and commercial property use only.
+A.The USB port is designed to be used for hotel and commercial property use.
 There is no function for stand alone MyCube safes.

 A.On the inside of the back door jamb of the safe, there is a black switch that controls the power to the keypad.
 This switch is on the inside left when looking at the battery pack.
 Flip this switch off and then on.
-Your code is now cleared, and you can set a new code and follow the same process when you first set up your safe.
+Your code is now cleared, and you can reset your code.
+For our newer 3rd generation safes, see our Videos section for setting your code.

 A.The batteries typically last 14-16 months, but we recommend replacing the batteries every 12 months just to be safe.
-MyCube and Mycube Mini safes take 4AA batteries.
+All MyCube, MyCube Mini, and MyCube Fire safes take 4AA batteries.

 A.We have two types of wrenches that work in our MyCube and MyCube Mini safes.
 One is a 3mm allen wrench.
 The other is a T25 Torx key.
 The proper wrench comes with each safe.
 If you need to get another, look at the screw top to see which shape it is, and the screw that has 6 flat sides is an allen wrench.
 The one that looks more like a starfish is the T25 Torx key.